otrv4/otrv4/otrv4.md

     * Securely deletes `their_ecdh` and `their_dh`.
 8. At this point, she can attach an encrypted message to the Non-Interactive-Auth message:
-    * Follows what is defined on the
+    * Follows what is defined in the
       [Attaching an encrypted message to the Non-Interactive-Auth message](#attaching-an-encrypted-message-to-non-interactive-auth-message-in-xzdh) section.
 9. Calculates the `Auth MAC`: